Nursing: Advanced Placement Associate Degree

 Program Start Term: Spring Only

-Accreditation: Iowa State Board of Nursing Number of Majors: 57
+Accreditation: Approval by: Iowa State Board of Nursing Number of Majors: 57

 Average Class Size: 16